kramerProject/etl_tweepy/README.md

 1. The first one is responsible for extracting data from twitter, do a simple transformation and loads into a JSON file.

-2. The second one counts the number of people who favorite that tweet.
+2. The second one counts the number of people who favorite each tweet.

 ## Requirements